dedunu/tech/_posts/2012-10-22-programming-microsoft-sql-server-2012.md

 ---
 layout: post
-title: Programming Microsoft SQL server 2012
+title: "Programming Microsoft SQL server 2012"
 ---

 Before few weeks I got a book from [Oreilly Blogger Review](http://oreilly.com/bloggers/) program to review a book.
 I took enough time to read this book.
 This book covers most of the new trends and features in SQL Server 2012 with good explanation.